 This Brookline Village mainstay is a favorite with local residents for breakfast and lunch.
-Grab a seat at the counter and enjoy a hearty meal of pancakes, French toast, or create-your-own eggs benedict.
+Grab a seat at the counter and enjoy a hearty meal of pancakes, French toast, or create-your-own eggs Benedict.
 Martin’s opens at 7 a.m.
-(8 a.m. on Sundays).
-The lunch menu offers an extensive list of subs, burgers, and classic home-style favorites until 3:45 p.m. daily.
-Martin’s also periodically hosts OISA Ramen Nights, a $25 event where you can enjoy salad, gyoza, noodle bowls, and dessert.
-The coffee shop does not accept credit cards; delivery and online ordering are available.
+(8 a.m. on Sundays) and closes at 3 p.m.
+The lunch menu offers an extensive list of subs, burgers, and classic home-style favorites.
+The coffee shop is cash only; delivery and online ordering are available.

 Bottega di Capri Italian Deli

 Bottega di Capri gives Italian eateries in the North End a run for their money.
 Featuring fresh, affordable homemade pastas and more than a dozen sauces, this eat-in and take-out deli is the place to grab a sandwich at lunch or a prepared meal when you don’t feel like making dinner.
 The pumpkin tortellini and lobster ravioli are a must, as are the numerous panini and sandwich selections.